MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 ![Web Messaging: Posting and receiving messages](./webview2apissample-images/sample-app-webmessaging-screenshot.png)

-The following sections demonstrate how each discrete function works using the **WebView2APISample** sample app, and then explains how to implement this functionality.
+The following sections demonstrate how each discrete function works using the **WebView2APISample** app, and then explains how to implement this functionality.

 First, go to the **ScenarioWebMessage** web app within the sample app:

-1. Open (run) the **WebView2APISample** sample app.
+1. Open (run) the **WebView2APISample** app.

 1. In the **Scenario** menu, select **Web Messaging**.